seanblanchfield/blog/current/_posts/2022-02-23-automating-heating-with-home-assistant.md

 ## **Limitations**

+Some community members have rightly pointed out that this approach assumes one target temperature for the whole house.
+It is not possible to have different temperatures for living areas and bedrooms, for example.
+Smart TRVs may solve this (see next section).
+My defense is that in ideal circumstances, a house should be a well insulated box.
+Therefore, heating different parts of the box to different temperatures is futile - all parts of the box will soon equalize temperature.
+Home insulation should be the first area of investment, before considering smart TRVs or the kind of setup I describe in this post.
+Admittedly, only recently-built passive houses are likely to approach the ideal standard of zero heat loss.
+All I can say is that my house seems to be a reasonably-well insulated box, but your mileage may vary.

-Although I’m happy with this approach, it has the drawback that if I want to increase the target temperature, I need to first retune all the TRVs to make it possible for that temperature to be reached.
+Another drawback that if I want to increase the target temperature, I need to first retune all the TRVs to make it possible for that temperature to be reached.
 Right now, the TRVs allow each room to reach about 20&#8451;.
 If I increased the thermostat to 21&#8451; (or set the thermostat to the “comfort” preset), the rooms would not reach it due to the TRVs closing the radiators, and the boiler would never be shut off.

 A related drawback is that if turn the thermostat down the house temperature may become uneven.
 For example, if I change the preset to “sleep”, the target temperature is changed to 17&#8451;.
 The boiler will kick in for a bit if any room drops below 17&#8451;.
 During the time the boiler is on, some smaller rooms may heat up to their maximum TRV temperature of 20&#8451;, which is a waste of energy, and might leave those rooms uncomfortably hot.